varopsco/.github/README.md

 ### Engineering.
 Operations.
 Clarity.

 > [!IMPORTANT]
-> We build, integrate, and operate complex software systems, helping teams go from prototype to production cleanly, efficiently, and at scale. cleanly, efficiently, and at scale.
+> We build, integrate, and operate complex software systems, helping teams go from prototype to production cleanly, efficiently, and at scale.

 Hi, We're VarOps 👋